jillbmh/afjh-store/README.md

 ## Description

-My second project during the General Assembly's Software Engineering Immersive Course was a pair project, we had just 2 days to complete this one.
+My second project during the General Assembly's Software Engineering Immersive was a pair project, we had just 2 days to complete this one.

 You can find the link to this project on netlify, here: https://64f5fc719369b4070a913fcd--jhaf-store.netlify.app/